 Van Leeuwen Ice Cream — 152 W. 10th Street (.2 miles/5 min. walk)

-Serving classic ice creams, sundaes, milkshakes, as well as vegan ice cream and chocolate chip cookies, Van Leeuwen Ice Cream has something for everyone.
+Serving classic ice creams, sundaes and milkshakes, as well as vegan ice cream and chocolate chip cookies, Van Leeuwen Ice Cream never fails to please.
 Click here for information about hours and menu.

 #Didyouknow The International Dairy Foods Association reports that frozen delicacies date back as far as second century B.C., with Alexander the Great enjoying honey and nectar toppings on a “bowl of ice and snow.”
+Clearly Alex knew his stuff.
 Ice cream as we know it made a debut in America in the late 1700s and has long since been a summer favorite in the USA.

 Discover more of Manhattan's cool treats in our information-packed ebook!